Shi Yuqi

+Shi won the gold medal at the 2025 World Championships, defeating Thailand's Kunlavut Vitidsarn in the final, 7 years after winning the silver medal at the 2018 World Championships, losing to Japan's Kento Momota in the final.
+He also led his country to victory multiple times in team events, in the 2019, 2021, 2023, and 2025 edition of the Sudirman Cup, at the 2018 and 2024 edition of the Thomas Cup, and at the 2018 and 2022 Asian Games men's team event.
+He won the silver medal in the men's singles event at the 2022 Asian Games, losing to his compatriot Li Shifeng in the final.

 Early life

-Shi was born on 28 February 1996, in Nantong City, Jiangsu Province to parents Shi Lei and Fang Fang.
+Shi was born on 28 February 1996, in Nantong, Jiangsu, to parents Shi Lei and Fang Fang.
 He started playing badminton at age six when he entered a junior sports school in the city to practice badminton.
-In 2007, Shi went to Singapore to study as well as play badminton.
-He enrolled in Yu Neng Primary School and trained at the Singapore Badminton School under ex-SBA chief coach Zhang Qing Song.
-In 2009, he returned to China after the global financial crisis.
+In 2007, he went to Singapore to study as well as play badminton.
+He enrolled in Yu Neng Primary School and trained at the Singapore Badminton School under ex-SBA chief coach Zhang Qingsong.
+In 2009, he returned to China after the 2008 financial crisis.

-In 2011, Shi won first place in the Jiangsu Province youth badminton competition.
-Thereafter, he successfully entered the Jiangsu Province badminton team and became a professional badminton player.
+In 2011, he won first place in the Jiangsu Province youth badminton competition.
+After that, he successfully entered the Jiangsu Province badminton team and became a professional badminton player.
 In 2012, he participated in the National Youth Championship for the first time and won the championship.
 At the age of 16, he was selected for the national badminton team.